 Many car accidents are caused by negligent drivers who fail to use sufficient care when operating their vehicles.
 But reckless driving is different.
 A reckless driver is someone who appreciates the risks they are taking but goes ahead and takes them anyway.
-In other words, reckless drivers know they are endangering the public but don’t care.
+In other words, reckless drivers in Fort Wayne know they are endangering the public but don’t care.

 EXAMPLES OF RECKLESS DRIVING